Skip to content

 I have seen bugs so bad that the debugging information itself has been destroyed but these cases are rare.

-Fortunately the debugger can tell us where the program was when it crashed and what values the variables had at the time.
+The debugger can tell us here the program was when it crashed and what values the variables had at the time.

 Invoking the debugger